2025 BC Lions season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2025 CFL draft took place on April 29, 2025.
 The Lions had seven selections in the eight-round draft.
 The team forfeited the highest of their first-round and second-round picks (third and ninth overall) after exceeding the salary cap by more than $200,000 ($347,889).
 However, they received an additional second round pick (19th overall) after finishing the previous season with the second-highest national snaps.
 Not including traded picks of forfeitures, the team selected fourth in each round of the draft after finishing sixth in the 2024 league standings.